Table of Contents

 Physical contaminants, as the name suggests, alter the physical appearance of water.
 These drinking water contaminants may cause water to take on a cloudy appearance, and you may even be able to see sediment floating on the surface of the water.

-Chemicals like pesticides and herbicides can also make their way into water by surface run-off, and may not be adequately removed during treatment.
+Pesticides and herbicides can also make their way into water by surface run-off, and may not be adequately removed during treatment.

 Biological contaminants are particularly common in private well water sources.

 While radiological contaminants are the least commonly found in water, they still do exist in small quantities, and have the most dangerous health effects.
 The likes of uranium, cesium and plutonium may be present in drinking water across the country.
 Long-term exposure to these drinking water contaminants is considered a risk.

 The EPA (Environmental Protection Agency) has set standards that a public water supplier must legally adhere to.
 These standards prevent public exposure to dangerously high levels of specific contaminants, which are known as primary contaminants.